StrauszD/transactions-java-test/README.md

 # Transactions API

-This API returns exchange rates according to different sources.
+This API lets you add transactions and get reports to mock a payments system.

 1. [Built With](#built-with)
 2. [Deployment](#deployment)